Pauldwyer/quiz-game-3.0/README.md

 - Add more questions / have the quiz take questions from an api.

-- Add sounds / play some synthwave music in the background.
+- Play some sythnwave music in the background when the quiz starts.

 - Add supporting images.

+- Possibly change the way the answers are submitted and add a submit button.

+- Add a count down timer for each question.

 ## Technology Used